Answers to our most frequently asked questions.

-Simply ensure that your shower is off and use a spanner to loosen off the shower rose.
+- Ensuring that your shower is turned off, use a spanner to loosen off the shower rose.
 Remove the shower rose.
-A new Methven Shower should simply screw onto this fitting.
-Please ensure that there is a washer in place to prevent any leakage.
+Your new Methven shower rose should simply screw onto this fitting.
+Ensure that there is a washer in place to prevent any leakage.

-Simply ensure that your shower is off and twist off your shower handset.
+- Ensuring that your shower is off, twist off your shower handset.
 If this is tight, which may have happened due to a calcium build-up, you may require a spanner for this.
 Remove the handset.
 A new Methven Shower should simply screw onto this fitting.
 Please ensure that there is a washer in place to prevent any leakage.

 - Your hose or hose fittings may be damaged (if you have a slide shower).
 In this case you will need a new hose.

 Methven tapware is designed and manufactured for enduring style.
 To maintain the quality finish, please follow these guidelines: